• Skip to primary navigation

 There are so many ways you can get creative here!

-Some of my favourite suggestions!
+Some of my favorite suggestions!

 • Caramel Chocolate Milk Tea: Same as above - grab some caramel syrup (or make it yourself - it’s not difficult at all) and drizzle it over your drink.